YKehinde/phantom/README.md

 I had issue with checking the url/site existed.
 The solution I intended to use was to use a XMLHttpRequest to check if the site returns a 200 or a 404 but I had fake sites or sites i knew didn't exist returning 200s not returning 404s.
 I also tried a few npm packages but found that they had either deprecated or just didn't work.

+I found that once deployed to heroku, the URL validation stopped working and didn't throw an error.
+I'm unsure why this is but with more time, would have liked to investigate this.

 ## Running
 ### `npm start`